Skip to main content

 Step 6: Navigate to Issues

-Running a Time Card Violations Report
+Running a Violations Report

 Step 7: Run the Violations Report

-Step 8: Schedule a Recurring Violations Report
+Step 8: Schedule a Recurring Report (Optional)

 Troubleshooting & FAQ